Convex-Concave Min-Max Stackelberg Games: Convergence Results for

 For notational clarity, let $\subgrad (\outeriter-1) = \grad[\outer] \obj (\outer^{(\outeriter-1)}, \inner^{(\outeriter-1)}) + \sum_{\numconstr = 1}^\numconstrs \langmult[\numconstr]^{(\outeriter-1)} \grad[\outer] \constr[\numconstr] (\outer^{(\outeriter-1)}, \inner^{(\outeriter-1)})$.
 Suppose that $\outer^{*} \in \argmin_{\outer \in \outerset} \max_{\inner \in \innerset: \constr (\outer, \inner)} \obj (\outer, \inner)$.
 Then, for all $\outeriter \in \N$ s.t.\ $\outeriter \geq 1$, we have:

-where the first line follows from the subgradient descent rule and the fact that $\outer^{*} \in \outerset$; the second, because the project operator is a non-expansion; the third, by the definition of the norm; the fourth, by the definition of strong convexity; and the last two via straightforward algebra.
+where the first line follows from the subgradient method's update rule and the fact that $\outer^{*} \in \outerset$; the second, because the project operator is a non-expansion; and the third, by the definition of the norm.